mcserversoft/documentation/docs/basic/create-server/create-fabric-server.md

 sidebar_position: 3
 title: Creating a Fabric server
 description: Steps to create a new Fabric server, along with a video.
-keywords: [fabric, server, create, tutorial, MCSS]
+keywords: [fabric, server, create, tutorial, MCSS, mods, modded]
 ---

 ## Download Fabric {#-download-fabric}